typsy-dev/documentation/README.md

 2. Signing into Typsy - how your members/users/staff will sign into Typsy (all users have the option of accessing Typsy directly to discover all the Typsy content)
 3. Accessing Typsy content/training - how your members/users/staff will access our library of content and the (optional) training assigned to them (how the Typsy Content will be presented).

-All of the integration approaches enable you to complete three key functions
+All of the integration approaches enable you to complete these three key functions.

 The following document provides an overview of how integrations with Typsy work: https://docs.google.com/document/d/1vv0EgVPCiCUX15xJEFbs0elN80CzUsri1OvxBgrI4oU/edit?usp=sharing